Sears rebranding: Now the chain can die

 Sears says it represents “both home and heart.
 This shape also conveys motion through an infinity loop, reminiscent of one getting their arms around both home and life.”

 We know that sounds like utter horseshit.
 But, just for argument’s sake, let’s buy it.
-Although the following ad is for Sears Auto, it’ll give you a gist of what Sears means with its design.

 So the logo represents home and heart, with the theme of “making moments matter” tying it all together.
 Just wanna make sure we get the Sears rebranding right.